 Vinegar and Water

 Vinegar is one of the most versatile products you can find.
 Its high acidic levels make it effective at cleaning most stains and surfaces.
-Vinegar can easily make tough stains surrender and is an excellent way to get rid of bad odors.
+Vinegar can easily make tough stains surrender and is an excellent way to tackle bad odors.

-You can also fill a bucket if you wish to damp mop, but remember to wring out all of the extra water.
+You can also fill a bucket if you wish to damp mop, but remember to wring out all extra water.

 Vinegar and Vegetable Oil

 If you’re extra careful with your floors, you might want to stay away from water.
-Luckily, you can still make an effective cleaning solution using vinegar and vegetable oil.
+Luckily, you can still use vinegar and vegetable oil to make an effective cleaning solution.
 Simply mix equal parts of vinegar and vegetable oil.

 This mixture will remove dirt and grime effectively while restoring some shine to your floors.
 It is best applied using a spray bottle and dry mop to buff it in.